Information for term World Government

 Enjoy art, culture, and camaraderie in cozy Amsterdam

 Amsterdam has 40 museums with a range of collections, from quirky to world-renowned.
 Along with ones focused on cheese, spectacles, handbags and cat culture, there are major destinations dedicated to Dutch masters and modern art.
 Around the city you will find one of the 40 parks close by wherever you go, which ‘Amsterdammers’ use for picnics, BBQ’s and overall relaxation.
 Also, did you know?
 Amsterdam has more canals than Venice and more bicycles than people.
-With 140 bicycle shops and 400 km of bike paths crisscrossing the city, it’s easy to rent, ride and get around.
+Amsterdam is also considered one of the most multicultural cities in the world, with more than 180 nationalities represented.
+You’ll get amazed by its diversity!

 Daily LifeClick to Open